Phobias, Fear & The Brain: Why You Can’t Just "Think" Your Way Out of It (And What Actually Works)

 Why Willpower Isn't Enough

-When you encounter your trigger, your brain's amygdala (the danger sensor) fires the "Fight or Flight" signal before your rational brain has a chance to vote.
+When you are faced with your fear, your brain's danger sensor fires the "Fight or Flight" signal before your rational brain has a chance to vote.

 This is why "just facing your fears" or "trying to relax" often fails.
 You are trying to use logic to fight biology.

-To truly overcome a phobia, we need to do more than just talk about it.
+To work meaningfully towards overcoming a phobia, we need to do more than just talk about it.
 We need to retrain that alarm system.
 This is where the combination of CBT (Cognitive Behavioural Therapy) and Hypnotherapy becomes a game-changer.

 The "CBH" Advantage: Why Add Hypnosis?